martinowren/itera-workshop-firebase/README.md

 - Host your game on Firebase hosting.

 **Completed all the parts and eager for more? 💪** Extra work for those who needs additional challenges:
-- Frontend work
+- Try different Authentication providers and methods.
+See [documentation](https://firebase.google.com/docs/auth/web/start) for some guidance.
+- Look into Firebase Cloud Functions.
+Could there be some functionality in the web app that makes sense to move to functions?
+Starting a game and issuing cards to players could be one of them.
+More information on Cloud Functions in the [documentation](https://firebase.google.com/docs/functions)
-- Avoid duplicated cards
+- Avoid duplicated cards.
+Currently players may receive duplicate cards in their Card stacks.